 We may appear to be an average-sized church, but we make a super-sized impact when we come together to do God’s work.
 With 20-plus active teams and committees reaching out in spiritual connection to our members and neighbors, we coordinate through each team’s participation in monthly Executive Council meetings.
 The elected lay leaders of each team comprise the Executive Council, which is led by an elected Moderator.
 Executive Council is the policy-making/program-planning team, though meetings are open to any church member and significant issues are voted on by all church members at open quarterly meetings.
 We strive for a inclusive organization, without cumbersome layers that can insulate people and projects.
 We move quickly and get things done.
-Tom Harkins is Church Moderator, and can help you find the right niche when you feel moved to join the important work of our church.
+Jerry Gay is Church Moderator, and can help you find the right niche when you feel moved to join the important work of our church.

 Christian Education Team

 The youth of our Church are our most precious resource and as such we have developed many programs for all ages.
 There is infant care in our nursery and Church School for ages 5-14 during Sunday Worship.
 We offer Confirmation Class for 9th grader’s, plus 9-12th graders joining our Senior High Youth Mission Trip each summer (Parents Welcome too!).
 We have additional programs of Compassionate Kids for ages 5-10 that deal with putting compassionate faith into action at an early age.
 We have an active Middle School Youth Group that has a wide array of activities that bring Fun into faith based initiatives.
 Youth may help assist on providing food baskets, go on field trips, perform skits or songs during Worship and learn about our Faith in terms that they can understand.
-No matter what age your child may be, or what their faith background might be, we have a place for them in one of our Christen Education programs.
-Contact our dynamic youth director Liz Yoho to get your child involved today.
+No matter what age your child may be, or what their faith background might be, we have a place for them in one of our Christian Education programs.
+Contact our youth director to get your child involved today.

 Worship & Ministry